rinkirajput/surajelectricals/README.md

 Live: https://www.surajelectricals.com

 I designed this site for Suraj Electricals, an electrical panel manufacturer based in Gurugram.
-The original was an old Bootstrap template — I rebuilt it from scratch with a custom design, animations, and no frameworks.
+I built it from scratch with a custom design, animations, and no frameworks.

 ## What I built